mihailsgo/DM-SS-ECM-SmartUI-module/readme.txt

 Scenario Nr.
-1: Deliver latest DM SS SMartUI module to new client
+1: Deliver latest DM SS SmartUI module to new client
   1. Install microservices - container / archive / fallback
   2. Copy from DM DEMO "D:\nginx-1.15.0\conf\nginx.conf" file and put it at the same location in new client machine.
   3. Copy from DM DEMO Signing_Proxy application "D:\nginx-1.15.0\node\Signing_Proxy\" to same path in new client machine.